beluganos/beluganos/doc/configure-ansible.md

 ## Start Beluganos

 When you finished the beluganos's settings, Let's start Beluganos!
-You should start main module of Beluganos
+You can start main module of Beluganos by following commands:

 ```
 $ beluganos start
 $ beluganos add master-instance
 ```

+For more detail about `beluganos` commands and operations, please refer [operation-guide.md](operation-guide.md).

 ## Note

 - MPLS-VPN configurations require more steps.
 Please refer [configure-ansible-l3vpn.md](configure-ansible-l3vpn.md).
-- Using both ansible and NETCONF are not permitted to configure router settings.
+- Using both ansible and NETCONF are not permitted currently to configure router settings.

-## Next steps
-After reflecting your changes, please refer [operation-guide.md] (operation-guide.md) to start Beluganos.